argoproj/argo-events/docs/sensor-api.md

 # Sensor API
 The API specifications for Kubernetes Sensor CRDs.
-See the ./examples directory for applications of this API.
+See the project's `examples` directory for applications of this API.

 ## Sensor v1alpha1 event